New York City’s Old Homestead Steakhouse Offers $181,000 Thanksgiving Dinner

 “I’m not sure that the Pilgrims had $1,600-an-ounce caviar back in the day, but for $181,000 we’re giving to it you,” he said.

-There’s also asparagus topped with a salt that costs $91 per ounce; potatoes mixed with $850 per-pound European Pule cheese and $150 per-ounce French Echire butter and topped with $1,000-per-ounce imported black truffles.
+There’s also asparagus topped with a salt that costs $91 per ounce.
+The potatoes are a luxury all to themselves.
+They will be mixed with $850 per-pound European Pule cheese and $150 per-ounce French Echire butter.
+They will be topped with $1,000-per-ounce imported black truffles.

-In addition to the meal, the price tag also includes a seven-day getaway on the SeaDream Yacht; a $20,000 Black Friday shopping spree;four tickets to Super Bowl LIV with first-class airfare and a stay at The Setai, Miami Beach; his and her iPhone 11 Pro Max smartphones; and other swag.
+In addition to the meal, the price tag also includes a seven-day getaway on the SeaDream Yacht; a $20,000 Black Friday shopping spree; four tickets to Super Bowl LIV with first-class airfare and a stay at The Setai, Miami Beach; his and her iPhone 11 Pro Max smartphones; and other swag.

-The meal serves up to 12 people, so you can split the cost with your buddies and only wind up paying about $15,000 per head.
+The meal serves up to 12 people, so splitting the cost between 12 comes to a much more reasonable — though still quite expensive — $15,000 per head.

 Sherry says that he’s already got one package booked, a repeat customer whom he declined to name.